JSON Web Tokens (JWT) — the only explanation you will ever need

 This article will be divided into two parts: Part 1 covering the JWT standard, and Part 2 being the juicy part, covering common use cases, techniques, misconceptions and frequently asked questions.

 Hello!
-My name is Ariel Weinberger.
-Over the past years I have worked in various industries (FinTech, Sports, Entertainment) for companies such as Payconiq and DAZN.
-I’ve done quite a bit of everything — front-end, back-end, engineering management and leadership.
+My name is Ariel.
+Over the past years I have worked in various industries (FinTech, Sports, Entertainment, BioTech).
+I’ve love doing a bit of everything — front-end, back-end, ops and leadership.

 Why do we need JSON Web Tokens (JWTs)?